General Motors: Corporate Rap Sheet

 During the 1970s and 1980s the company was frequently criticized by environmentalists and consumer advocates for its efforts to weaken federal rules on emissions and for its resistance to regulations requiring passive restraints such as airbags in all automobiles.
 In 1990 the U.S. Public Interest Research Group published a report stating that GM spent $2 million over the previous decade lobbying against clean-air and fuel-efficiency regulations.
 In August 1990 GM finally agreed to put air bags in all of its U.S. cars starting in 1995.

 GM has also had problems with health and safety conditions on the job.
 In 1987 the company was fined $500,000 by the U.S. Occupational Safety and Health Administration for violations of record-keeping requirements at four plants.
 A study of conditions at the Lordstown, Ohio plant found that workers there were experiencing an abnormally high incidence of cancer.
 In 1991 OSHA proposed fining the company $2.8 million for 57 willful safety violations at an Oklahoma City plant that the agency said contributed to a fatal accident at the factory.
 An administrative law judge later reduced the fine to $1.945 million.

-In 1992 the New York Times published an investigation concluding that GM had recognized as early as 1983 that its pickup trucks with side-mounted gas tanks were highly dangerous but took no action until 1988, when the company changed the way it mounted tanks—and the company said it did so for design rather than safety reasons.
+In 1992 the New York Times published an investigation concluding that GM had recognized as early as 1983 that its pickup trucks with side-mounted gas tanks were highly dangerous but took no action until 1988, when the company altered the way it mounted the tanks—yet the company said it was making the change for design rather than safety reasons.
 During that period, more than 300 people were killed in collisions in which the tanks exploded.

 In 1995 GM agreed to recall more than 470,000 Cadillacs, and pay nearly $45 million in fines and other costs to settle a federal complaint that the company had installed devices that caused the cars to emit illegal levels of carbon monoxide.